yanfuzhou/yanfuzhou.github.io/docs/WhyUseHexagon.md

 ## [](#header-3)Dataset covered area

-Currently HDSM dataset only covers some locations in Missouri and Arkansas, while we'll add as many coverage as we can in 2020.
+Currently HDSM dataset only covers some locations in Missouri and Arkansas, while we'll add as many coverage as we can in the future.

 [Enlarge](../images/s2_coverage_01.png)